Semhal22/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12. Prints all possible combinations of two letters
 13. Print a number with 2 decimal places
 14. Convert from decimal to hexadecimal
+15. A program that decodes and encodes with rot13 encryption